jvtcl/quant-clustering/lecture_slides.md

 Side Notes: Clustering Categorical Data
 ===
 - Useful for grouping e.g. survey responses.
-- "Model-based" clustering techniques like **Latent Class Analysis** (LCA).
+- Uses "model-based" clustering techniques like **Latent Class Analysis** (LCA).
-- Model parameters are determined using criteria similar to logistic regression (maximum likelihood).
+- Model parameters are determined using criteria similar to logistic regression (i.e. maximum likelihood).
-- Information-theoretic criteria (i.e. AIC, BIC) are used to find a suitable *k*
+- Information-theoretic criteria (i.e. AIC, BIC) are used to find a suitable `k`.

 Conclusion
 ===
-- Cluster analysis is useful to geographers because [xx].
+- Cluster analysis provides geographers insight into latent conditions and processes in place.
-- Cluster analysis reveals that there is seldom a "one size fits all" view of place.
+- However, there is seldom a "one size fits all" view of these phenomena.
-- Research design depends on the _objectives_ of the research (i.e. knowledge discovery vs. confirmatory analysis):
+- Clustering design depends on the _objectives_ of the research (i.e. knowledge discovery vs. confirmatory analysis).
+- Careful attention should be paid to:
-  - variable selection
+  - Variable selection
-  - comparing cases
+  - Comparing cases
-  - clustering method
+  - Clustering method
-  - interpretation
+  - Interpretation